Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 **PSM with Random Forest** <br/>
 A frequently cited issue with PSM is that misspecification of the propensity score model can lead to poor estimates of the propensity scores and therefore poor matches and biased estimates of the treatment effect.
 [44] Propensity scores are usually estimated with logistic regression which imposes parametric assumptions relating to the underlying distribution of the population.
 As matching is a two-step process, these assumptions are compounded when the propensity score is modeled, *and* the estimation of the treatment effect is modeled.
 A potential solution to this problem is to approach estimation of the propensity score as any other prediction problem and use state-of-the-art *nonparametric* machine learning approaches to optimize predictions of the propensity score.
 [56] Most modeling problems in causal inference deal with unobservable outcomes making highly tuned machine learning algorithms unusable.
 However, for the propensity score *we do observe the outcome of interest.* For each individual in the dataset, we directly observe T = 0 or T = 1 and can therefore employ machine learning prediction models to find the best possible propensity scores.

 In the coding example below, we will utilize Random Forest and the related Gradient Boosting algorithm estimate the propensity scores.
 Random Forest, proposed by Breiman, 2001 [57], builds an ensemble of classification trees and uses bootstrapping to combat overfitting.
 Gradient Boosting is a related algorithm but differs in the order in which the trees are built: where Random Forest builds trees concurrently, Gradient Boosting builds them sequentially, each time correcting the errors of the previous trees.
 Assuming that a stellar propensity score estimate will translate to an unbiased estimate of the ATT, then these machine learning models should outperform the model where the propensity score is estimated with logistic regression.
-In the application below, we will estimate the ATT with PSM where the propensity score is estimated by logistic regression and compare it with the estimated ATT from PSM where the propensity score is estimated with Random Forest / Gradient Boosting and cross-validation.
+In the application below, we will estimate the ATT with PSM where the propensity score is estimated by logistic regression and compare it with the estimated ATT from PSM where the propensity score is estimated with Random Forest / Gradient Boosting and cross-validation. **For additional details and implementation of this method, see Section 8 below.**

 ## 5. Outline of Our Methodological Approach for Comparing Matching Methods